Start a conversation

 The term Sacsayhuaman is a Quechua word that can be broken into two, “saqsay“ = satisfy and “huaman”= hawk/falcon and together meaning “The Hawk is Satisfied”.
 It is normally spelled in many different ways like Saksawaman or Saqsawaman.
 It suggests that the name is related to presence of plenty of falcons around the site.

 Due to its structure with a military aspect, the Spaniards, on their arrival in the 16th century, would have named it a ‘fortress’.
-When the Spanish attack was repulsed there during the Inca rebellion in Vilcabamba, the place served as an Inca fortress.

 How to get to Sacsayhuaman?